 Hockey and Ice Skating

 St. Ignace is home to hockey players and fans of all ages.
 The local ice arena, Little Bear East Arena and Event Center, provides an indoor ice facility for both skaters and hockey players.
-The arena hosts hockey and ice skating events from October through March each year.
+The arena hosts hockey events from October through March each year.
 The facility offers skate rental and skate sharpening at a reasonable rate.
 The City of St. Ignace supports the St. Ignace Youth Hockey Association in order to make it possible for girls and boys from kindergarten through senior high school to play hockey.
-An outdoor rink is maintained on the ice of Moran Bay right in the downtown area.

 Each February, St. Ignace hosts the annual Labatt Blue U.P.
 Pond Hockey Championships.
-The tournaments are held over two weekends, one designated for adults and the other for youth.
-Pond hockey is played on the outdoor rink with no goalies and four-on-four play action.
+The tournaments are held over a 4-day weekend.
+Pond hockey is played on outdoor rinks with no goalies and four-on-four play action.